JSulthoni/SVANE-frontend/README.md

 Welcome to the SVANE frontend repository, SVANE is a fullstack MERN online shop project 🚀✨.

 ## Project Overview
-SVANE is a M.E.R.N online shop application designed for ease-of-use and high responsiveness, ensuring website's UI and functionality to various screen sizes.
+SVANE is a M.E.R.N online shop application designed for ease-of-use and responsive UI, ensuring website's functionality to various screen sizes.

 ## Key Objectives
 * Create a web application from scratch by using M.E.R.N Stack, HTML, Javascript, and CSS (SASS).